MorphometricsGroup/EasyDCP/docs/1_EasyDCP_Creation.md

 CloudCompare (optional) for viewing output .ply files.

 1. Edit user-defined variables in `easydcp\creation\params.ini` using text editor
-   - Change`path_folders`to the path containing the folders of images
+   - Set `path_folders`to the path containing the folders of images
      - e.g. if `c:\population001\group001\img_001.jpg...`, `path_folders = c:\population001`
    - Set other parameters as needed.
 Defaults are set, and each parameter is explained with a code comment.